 A doctor presses a finger against the wall of the rectum next to the prostate (at point D on the drawing).
 A slight hardness may indicate a tumor.

-A high level of prostate-specific antigen may be a symptom of cancer, but it is not a cause.
+Prostate-specific antigen levels are measured with a blood test.
+A high level of PSA is not a cause of cancer, but it may be a symptom.
 PSA is produced to form part of the ejaculate.
 Some of it normally leaks into the bloodstream, but more escapes if tumors develop.

 But many things can affect PSA levels, including age, race, the size (volume) of the prostate, urinary infections, and BPH (benign prostatic hyperplasia), a non-cancerous tumor of the prostate.
 And PSA levels vary over time.
 A high PSA should be tested again a few weeks later.
 For at least two days before the test, avoid things that might cause a temporary rise, such as having any kind of sex or taking long bike rides.